 Megadeth’s Dave Mustaine added: “The magnitude of this event hasn’t really sunk in yet, and I am thrilled to know that people around the planet will be able to walk into a movie theater and experience the greatest line up of heavy metal in the history of the world.”

-The screening will run for four hours from 6.30pm GMT and 79 U.K. cinemas will be feature the event.
-More than 30 Cineworld sites are among the cinemas offering tickets.
+The screening will run for four hours from 6.30pm GMT and 79 U.K. cinemas will feature the event, as well as international movie theaters.
+More than 30 U.K. Cineworld sites are among the cinemas offering tickets.

 “It offers something a little different that many wouldn’t expect to see at the cinema,” said Cineworld head of marketing communications Luke Roberts in a statement.